libis/PdfTool/README.md

   -h, --help      Show this help message and exit.
   -V, --version   Print version information and exit.
 Commands:
-  header  Create a copy of a PDF file with a watermark in the page header image   Create a copy of a PDF file with an image watermark text    Create a copy of a PDF file with a text watermark
+  banner  Create a copy of a PDF file with a vertical text banner attached to the right of each page image   Create a copy of a PDF file with an image watermark text    Create a copy of a PDF file with a text watermark
 ```